Overcoming National Crisis Medal

 There is one other side to this story.
 Many of the troops, who were involved in the shooting of civilians in Kwangju, had been assigned to the U.S. Military but were released just long enough to suppress the uprising.
 Many Koreans wonder about this.
 How deeply was the U.S. involved?
 Why didn’t they step in and stop the shooting of civilians?
 Koreans feel that the U.S. involvement must have been significant, since Presidential Decree #10231 specifically authorizes the awarding of the Overcoming National Crisis Medal to the American Military.

 Nerves are still raw over the Kwanju Massacre.
 In 2017, Moon Jae-in, the former leader of the Democratic Party of Korea, suffered significant abuse when he said that he received a citation from General Chun Doo-hwan while serving in the military.
 Chungnam Provincial Governor Ahn Hee-jung and the People’s Party immediately launched an offensive to apologize to the citizens of Kwangju, saying, “Isn’t it better to throw away such commendations”?
 Representative Moon, later clarified his comment by explaining that when he received the citation, it was not related to the Kwangju Democratization Movement.
 The former representative retorted, the personal attack on him was an irresponsible political offense for someone who had faithfully performed national defense duties.
-Almost 40 years after the massacre, the mention of Chun Doo-hwan invokes a strong reaction among Koreans.
+It has been more than 40 years since the massacre, and the mention of Chun Doo-hwan still invokes a strong reaction among many Koreans.
+(In San Pedro, California, there is the Korean Bell of Friendship located in Angel’s Gate Park.
+Chun Doo-hwan, on January 29, 1981, visited the landmark and planted a tree dedicated to the everlasting friendship between the United States and the Republic of Korea.
+There is a small obelisk commemorating the event.
+I have seen Koreans spit on it when they see Chun Doo-hwan’s name.)

 Footnotes: